ashwingohil/MyDictionary/README.md

 3) **Ideation:** **The concept of each user designated as a Java object.
 Such objects stay afloat in the system even if user logs off.** Such objects store all files info into variables when constructor is run. **So search operation does not look for in the files once info is loaded if the user logs back in.** Use of Lists, hash authentication, file operations.

 >## Future Scope:
 Add info to a word, edit word info file , delete word .
 And Search novel names for words learnt.
+Comprehensive search among novels, and words like search for a novel and get a list of all the words learnt in it

 >## Screenshots: